 Print Management vs Managed Print

-Almost all businesses print, from letters to business cards and POS to large format, printed materials are a necessary part of both the day to day life of any organisation and its marketing.
+Almost all businesses print, from letters to business cards and POS (Point of Sale) to large format, printed materials are a necessary part of both the day-to-day life of any organisation and its marketing.
 Printing is also often one of the most expensive things a business does.
 Both print management and managed print are ways of streamlining the printing process and saving money.
 But what are they, and what is the difference?

-Managed Print services are concerned with the day to day printing requirements of medium to large organisations.
+Managed Print services are concerned with the day-to-day printing requirements of medium to large organisations.
 Many companies have multiple printers and photocopiers, controlled by different people in different departments.
-Often, spares and consumables are ordered separately, and nobody really knows the true cost of all the day to day printing which goes on.
+Often, spares and consumables are ordered separately, and nobody really knows the true cost of all the day-to-day printing that goes on.

 Managed Print aims to change this by doing two things: